John Pullinger: Career

-Pullinger was a statistician in the Central Statistical Office and later the Office for National Statistics from 1980, finally rising to Director of Social Statistics in 1996.
-In 2004 he became the Director-General of Information Services and Librarian of the House of Commons.
-He was the President of the Royal Statistical Society for 2013–14.
+Pullinger worked from 1980 to 1985 for the Department of Trade and Industry as a statistician.
+From 1985 to 1991 he worked in the Department of the Environment.
+From 1991 to 1992 he was Head of Pay Research at the Office of Manpower Economics.
+From 1992 he was Director and Deputy Director at the Office of National Statistics.
+From 2004 to 2014 he was Librarian of the House of Commons and Director General, Information Services.
+He was the President of the Royal Statistical Society between 2013 and 2014.

-In 2014, Pullinger was appointed to replace Dame Jil Matheson as the British National Statistician and the Permanent Secretary-graded Chief Executive of the UK Statistics Authority.
+In 2014, Pullinger was appointed to replace Dame Jil Matheson as the UK National Statistician, Head of Governmental Statistical Service, Chief Executive of the UK Statistics Authority and Permanent Secretary of the ONS.
+He held this role until 2019.
+During this period he also chaired the United Nations Commission responsible for setting global measurement standards.
 As of 2015, Pullinger was paid a salary of between £150,000 and £154,999, making him one of the 328 most highly paid people in the British public sector at that time.

-On May 1, 2021, Pullinger became Chairman of the Electoral Commission.
+From 2019 to 2021 he was president of the International Association for Official Statistics.
+On 1 May 2021, Pullinger became Chairman of the Electoral Commission.

 Education and honours

-Pullinger was educated at Alleyn's School, Dulwich, the University of Exeter and Harvard Business School.
-In the 2014 New Year Honours, Pullinger was appointed Companion of the Order of the Bath (CB) "for services to Parliament and voluntary service to the community through Great Culverden Park Ltd."
+Pullinger was educated at Alleyn's School, Dulwich, the University of Exeter where he gained a First Class Degree in Statistics and Geography in 1980 and Harvard Business School in 2003.
+In the 2014 New Year Honours, Pullinger was appointed Companion of the Order of the Bath (CB) "for services to Parliament and voluntary service to the community through Great Culverden Park Ltd.".